Cameron Levins: Career

 He represented Canada at the 2020 Tokyo Olympics, placing 72nd in the Olympic marathon in a time of 2:28:43.

 Levins finished fourth in the marathon at the 2022 World Athletics Championships held in Eugene, Oregon in a new Canadian men's record time of 2:07:09, taking two minutes off his previous national record set in 2018; it was also the best Canadian finish ever in the event.

 On February 12, 2023, he broke Ben Flanagan's 2022 Canadian record in the half marathon with a time of 60:18 at the First Half in Vancouver, becoming the first Canadian to break the 61-minute barrier in the event (Flanagan's record was 61:00).

 On March 5, 2023, Levins improved his own Canadian marathon record by more than 90 seconds to break the North American record and finish fifth at the Tokyo Marathon.
 He ran a time of 2:05:36, taking two seconds off the previous area best.

+Levins would make his New York City Marathon debut on November 5.
+He came through 5 km and 10 km with the lead group in 15:29 and 30:39 before being dropped from the lead group after 13 km.
+After running detached from the leaders for several kilometres, he would drop out of the race around 20 km.

+On February 7, 2024, Levins, alongside fellow marathoner Malindi Elmore, received an early selection to represent Canada in the marathon at the 2024 Olympics.